 In order to get adequate amounts of vitamin D, we need direct sun exposure on 80% of our bodies between the time of 12 and 2pm for 20-30 minutes.
 You’d be forgiven for thinking that in our sub-tropical paradise of a city, a lot of us would be getting that.
-In fact, a 2009 survey of Hong Kongers showed that 60% of us are deficient in vitamin D. This is particularly important in babies and kids who need vitamin D as they develop.
+In fact, a 2009 survey of Hong Kongers showed that 60% of us are deficient in vitamin D. This is particularly important in babies and kids who need it as they develop.

-Your body needs vitamin D to absorb calcium and phosphorous in order to build and maintain strong bones.
+Your body needs this essential vitamin to absorb calcium and phosphorous in order to build and maintain strong bones.
 Vitamin D deficiency causes soft bones in children (known as rickets), and fragile, misshapen bones in adults (known as osteomalacia); which increases the risk of bone fractures.
 Additionally, low levels of vitamin D have been linked to breast, colon and prostate cancers, heart disease, depression and weight gain but more studies are needed to determine the significance.

 Where does vitamin D come from?

 Majority of our vitamin D is through sun exposure.
 Most people need at least 20-30 minutes of sun exposure on 80% of their bodies when the sun is strongest, between 12 and 2pm, however the risks posed by sun exposure counterbalance the benefits.
 Many other factors affect the amount absorbed such as the degree of skin pigmentation, area exposed, sunscreen and season.

 Adding this vitamin to mainstream milk in the United States in the 1930s caused a huge decrease in the number of kids with rickets.
 Other than vitamin D-fortified milk and baby formula, food sources such as salmon, tuna, other oily fish, liver, fortified dairy products and egg yolk contain this vitamin.
 However, the latest available research has deemed that this is likely not enough for growing bodies.